Vitec Nice insures its RPG app's future with ASNA Monarch

 At a glance…

-Vitec Nice specializes in software for the insurance industry.
+Vitec Nice specialises in software for the insurance industry.
 Its software is used by many insurance companies throughout Denmark, Sweden, and Norway.

 Although successful for years a character-based application, the stigma of the green-screen user interface was making it increasingly difficult for Vitec Nice to get new customers.
 It needed a way to provide a modern user interface for its applications.